 We are conducting a study to better understand the impact COVID-19 has had on paediatric home healthcare services for children with rare diseases and/or complex care needs and provide meaningful real-time information to inform paediatric home healthcare policy recommendations and practice guidelines.

-Centre for Research Excellence in Occupation Disease and Disorders (CREOD) – Home care PSW Attitudes towards working during the COVID-19 pandemic: A Qualitative Study; partnership with University of Toronto
+Centre for Research Expertise in Occupation Disease (CREOD) – Home care PSW Attitudes towards working during the COVID-19 pandemic: A Qualitative Study; partnership with University of Toronto

 The experiences of PSWs working in home care during the COVID-19 pandemic are not well understood.
 We believe it is important that we understand more about the experiences of PSWs working during the COVID-19 pandemic so that we can better support them in their role.
 Specifically, we are interested in learning more about PSWs’ attitudes, motivations, challenges and how supported they feel during this time.